Why is career change so hard after 40? (How we make it easier in The Fierce Emporium)

 But don't invest sustained efforts into replacing them with more effective habits - to achieve different, positive outcomes.

 I've read a stack of books on this.
 The best to date is the stand-out James Clear Atomic Habits.
-His model of changing identity first is just crazily impactful and has helped me lose weight, lift weights and eat more protein - all things I’ve been trying to do for years before reading this book.
+His model of changing identity first is just crazily impactful and has helped me lose weight, get really strong and eat more protein - all things I’ve been trying to do for years before reading this book.

 It's one of my top 10 book recommendations for those who are not ready to start redesigning their work-life but want to get themselves ready.